danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 OPENID_SCOPE=openid profile email #DO NOT CHANGE THIS OPENID_CALLBACK_URL=/oauth/openid/callback # this should be the same for everyone
 ```
-11. Save the .env file and you're done!
-You have successfully set up OpenID authentication with Azure AD for your app.
+11. Save the .env file

+> Note: If using docker, run `docker-compose up -d` to apply the .env configuration changes

 ---